How does a lease-option work?

 Do you charge anything at the end of the lease?

-Only if you want us to assist you.
-Some contracts can be a little challenging if the contract is appraised value and the tenant is getting a loan.
+Yes.
+These transactions are complex and require a lot of skill.
 The cost for us to make this work is $1000 and is highly recommended.
 Since you are not paying a traditional commission of about 6%, you are saving big here.

 What if the buyer/tenant doesn’t exercise their option to purchase?